lancemueller/CybersecurityCareer/bare_minimum_knowledge.md

 + **Commercial Vulnerability Scanners** - You should know the three most common vulnerability scanners.
 For the ones that provide a free/trial version, you should download, install, and use it to scan your home network to see how it performs and looks.
 + **Scanner Concepts**—You should understand all the common options and their meanings found in a network vulnerability scanner.
 Understand the pros/cons of network scanners vs. host-based assessment.
 How credential-based scans work.
 The difference between patch management and vulnerability management.
 Why are vulnerability metadata such as first and last-seen dates important, and how are they used?
 + **CVSS & KEV** - A full understanding of CVSS and KEV, and how an organization would commonly use these to prioritize vulnerabilities.
-+ **Threat Intelligence** - The role of threat intelligence and how exploitability plays an important role in prioritization.
++ **Threat Intelligence** - The role of threat intelligence in vulnerability management and how exploitability plays an important role in prioritization.
 + **Reporting & Metrics** - What metrics and reporting are commonly used to assess the effectiveness of vulnerability detection and remediation?
 What metrics and reporting are important for the effective remediation of vulnerabilities?

 ### Offensive Security / Penetration Testing (red team)